ericivanpetersen/Time_Lapse/README.md

 ### Cropping Keyframes:
 The "crop" field works much the same way as the "bright" field.
 If "crop" is set to
 	'null,' the program automatically crops the photos (letterbox style) to match the output video size.
-A single crop value can be set in the following format:
+A single crop value can be manually set in the "proj_config.json" file in the following format:
 ```
 	"crop" : [x, y, X, Y]
 ```
-where (x,y) is are the coordinates of the upper left corner and (X,Y) those of the
+where (x,y) are the coordinates of the upper left corner and (X,Y) those of the
 	lower right corner of the crop.
 NOTE: the practitioner is responsible for getting the aspect ratio correct, otherwise distortion may occur.
 Crop keyframe values can also be set by introducing the keyframe indices at the beginning of the row for each set of crop values: